jackhughes-Mission/SmartAI-Assistant/README.md

 To run this project, ensure you have the following installed:
 - Python 3.x
 - Required packages (install via `pip install -r requirements.txt`)
 - If your python version doesn't work, use 3.11.
-I created a virtual environment with 3.11.

 ## Installation
 1. Clone the repository: